 For Law Students and Professionals | This summer school enables students and professionals from all over the world to engage in discussions on the prospects and challenges of international criminal justice.
 It combines the unique location in The Hague, the international City of Peace and Justice, with the academic expertise of Leiden Law School.

 - Level Students | Professionals

 - Course fee 1150 - 1300

-The 16th edition of the International Criminal Law Summer School will take place from 1 to 12 July 2019.
+The 17th edition of the International Criminal Law Summer School will take place from 1 to 12 July 2019.
 Please note that the dates are still tentative only.
 They will be confirmed soon.